The 15 Most Awesome Things to do in Lake Toba (An Insider’s List)

 Shoot through the tourist-oriented main street of Tomok and head up the mountain.
 The scenery is gorgeous.
 You’ll see buffalos lounging in mud baths, rice fields to rival the best in Bali, pine tree forests, Batak architecture, waterfalls, and more.

-There are plenty of viewpoints to stop off and appreciate the enormous lake sprawling below.
-(You can also visit Lake Sidihoni up here, but it’s not that spectacular, and only worth it if you’re dying to say you visited a lake on an island in a lake on an island!)
+There are plenty of viewpoints to stop off and appreciate the enormous lake sprawling below, plus you’ll find Danau Aek Natonang, a cool lake (on an island in a lake on an island!)

 Tip – Bring a warm, long-sleeved top or sarong and a raincoat.
 It can get chilly up there!